CLIP-SVD: Efficient and Interpretable Vision-Language Adaptation via Singular Values: Experiments and Results

-\textbf{Implementation Details} We use a few-shot training strategy in all experiments, with random sampling for each class.
-We use the ViT-B/16 CLIP and BiomedCLIP models for natural and biomedical domains, respectively.
-All models are trained using a batch size of 32 and the AdamW optimizer\cite{loshchilov2017decoupled} with a weight decay of 0.01 on a single NVIDIA A100 GPU (40GB RAM).
-For natural image datasets, we set the learning rate at 5 $\times$ $10^{-4}$ for few-shot classification, 6 $\times$ $10^{-4}$ for base-to-novel evaluations, and 5 $\times$ $10^{-4}$ for cross-dataset transfer tasks.
-In the biomedical domain, learning rates are optimized per dataset based on validation performance, depending on task complexity and data modality.
-We report classification accuracies averaged over three independent runs.
-Prompt templates and full hyperparameter configurations are detailed in Appendix \ref{appendix:datasets_overview} and \ref{appendix:hyperparameters}, respectively.
+\textbf{Implementation Details} We adopt a few-shot training strategy across all experiments, using random sampling for each class.
+For natural-image tasks, we employ the standard ViT-B/16 CLIP \citep{radford2021learning} model pretrained on 400M image–text pairs from the WebImageText (WIT) corpus, where the vision and text encoders are jointly optimized to align images with natural-language descriptions.
+For biomedical-domain experiments, we use BiomedCLIP \citep{biomedclip}, a domain-specialized VLM pretrained on 15M biomedical image–caption pairs from PubMed Central (PMC), combining a ViT-B/16 image encoder with a PubMedBERT text encoder.
+All competing adaptation baselines, CoOp \citep{zhou2022learning}, CoCoOp \citep{zhou2022conditional}, MaPLe \citep{khattak2023maple}, CLIP-LoRA \citep{zanella2024low}, and BiomedCoOp \citep{koleilat2025biomedcoop}, are initialized from these same pretrained encoders to ensure a fair comparison.
+For methods that use prompt tuning, we initialized the prompts with the embedding of ``\texttt{a photo of a}'', while other adaptation techniques were randomly initialized.
+Each method differs only in its adaptation strategy, whereas CLIP-SVD fine-tunes exclusively the singular values of the weight matrices, preserving the original pretrained geometry of both CLIP and BiomedCLIP.
+All models are trained with a batch size of 32 using the AdamW optimizer \citep{loshchilov2017decoupled} with a weight decay of 0.01 on a single NVIDIA A100 GPU (40GB RAM).
+For natural-domain datasets, the learning rate is set to 5~$\times$~10$^{-4}$ for few-shot classification, 6~$\times$~10$^{-4}$ for base-to-novel evaluations, and 5~$\times$~10$^{-4}$ for cross-dataset transfer.
+In the biomedical domain, learning rates are tuned per dataset based on validation performance, accounting for task complexity and imaging modality.
+We report all classification accuracies averaged over three independent runs.
+Prompt templates and complete hyperparameter configurations are provided in Appendix~\ref{appendix:datasets_overview} and Appendix~\ref{appendix:hyperparameters}, respectively.